rajewsky-lab/openst/docs/computational/pairwise_alignment.md

         - `--threshold-counts-coarse` or `--threshold-counts-fine`: the highest, the less spots there will be on the image

     These allow to increase the number of matches and possibly the number of RANSAC inliers.
 There are other RANSAC-specific parameters that can be changed, such as `--ransac-coarse-residual-threshold`, `--ransac-coarse-max-trials` and `--ransac-fine-min-samples`.
 For more parameters, check `openst pairwise_aligner --help`.

+!!! warning
+    In some environments, the following error might happen:

+    ```sh
+    qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "/home/user/miniconda3/envs/openst/lib/python3.11/site-packages/cv2/qt/plugins" even though it was found.

+    This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.

+    Available platform plugins are: xcb, eglfs, linuxfb, minimal, minimalegl, offscreen, vnc, wayland-egl, wayland, wayland-xcomposite-egl, wayland-xcomposite-glx, webgl.
+    ```

+    This can be solved by removing the files inside `/home/user/miniconda3/envs/openst/lib/python3.11/site-packages/cv2/qt/plugins`, e.g. see this [StackOverflow thread](https://stackoverflow.com/questions/71029300/python-pyqt-xcb-plugin-with-thread-error)

 ### Visual assessment with report
 You can generate an HTML report that contains a qualitative summary of the alignment (images, parameters...)